domijin/LibertyEarth/README.md

 ## Why This Vision

-__Domi's Story__
+__One Story__

-In my humble opinion, it is `how people communicate their thoughts and how people are organized to deliver` the biggest asset of human civilization.
+In my opinion, it is `how people communicate their thoughts and how people are organized to deliver` the biggest asset of human civilization, from academic research to corporate governance.

-Technologies like `artificial general intelligence` and `blockchain` are the byproducts (tools).
-Organizations like `corporations` and `governments` are the forms (means).
+Technologies like `electricity`, `machineries`, `Internet`, `artificial general intelligence` and `blockchain` are the byproducts (tools).
+Organizations like `communities`, `corporations` and `governments` are the forms (means).

-It is how everyone is valued and matched, to take ownership to develop, under aligned interest and agreed principles, that matters more.
+It is how everyone is valued and matched, to take ownership to develop, under aligned interest and agreed principles, that delivers more.
+Academic research is the most successful example with its open access and credible reference.

 More about Why: [Initiatives on Sociological Practice](http://dongming.uta.cloud/initiatives-on-sociological-practice.html)

 __What's Your Story To Keep You Up In The Morning?__

 ## Idealistic Level